Michele Wallace: Critical reception

-Former Ms. magazine editor Gloria Steinem proclaimed Black Macho and the Myth of the Superwoman as the book that would "shape the 80s."
+Former Ms. magazine editor Gloria Steinem proclaimed Black Macho and the Myth of the Superwoman as the book that would "shape the 80s".
 In the wake of its publication, Black Macho stirred much controversy.
-Wallace's blasting of patriarchal culture in the black community and Black Power movement has been called divisive.
-The work was criticized by intellectuals, political figures, and feminists including Angela Davis and even Wallace's mother Faith Ringgold who ultimately wrote a book in response.
-A review of Black Macho in The Village Voice called the book "an elusive work... [whose] pages offer autobiography, historical information, sociology, and mere opinion dressed up to resemble analysis.
+Wallace's blasting of patriarchal culture in the black community and the Black Power movement has been called divisive.
+The work was criticized by intellectuals, political figures, and feminists including Angela Davis and even Wallace's mother Faith Ringgold, who ultimately wrote a book in response.
+A review of Black Macho in The Village Voice called Wallace's book "an elusive work... [whose] pages offer autobiography, historical information, sociology, and mere opinion dressed up to resemble analysis.
 It is a polemic, seriously felt, sometimes scathing, often repetitious."
 Many critics of the book offered similar evaluations by questioning Wallace's character and intellectual capabilities.
 Criticisms were published in The New York Times, Freedomways, and Time among other publications.

-In the same year that Black Macho was released The Black Scholar published an essay by Robert Staples called "The Myth of Black Macho: A Response to Angry Black Feminists."
+In the same year that Black Macho was released, The Black Scholar published an essay by Robert Staples called "The Myth of Black Macho: A Response to Angry Black Feminists".
 The essay derides Black Macho for its portrayal of black men and its attack on black malehood.
 Staples also criticized the book for not including a male voice.
 The following issue of The Black Scholar, titled "The Black Sexism Debate" (1979), was dedicated to discussing Black Macho, along with Ntozake Shange's For Colored Girls Who Have Considered Suicide When the Rainbow Is Enuf (1975).
 This issue featured responses to Staples from prominent black scholars and activists including June Jordan, Maulana Karenga, and Audre Lorde.
 Opponents of Black Macho disputed the severity of sexism in the black community and the priority it should have in black liberation, citing racism as a more serious concern.

 Despite the overwhelming hostility it initially faced, Black Macho has been celebrated, especially in contemporary times, for its fearless demystification of stereotypes and critical feminist analysis of black nationalism.

 Invisibility Blues: From Pop to Theory

 Overview

-Invisibility Blues: From Pop to Theory, first published in 1990 and considered a landmark in the history of Black feminism, highlights the work of her mother, artist Faith Ringgold, and then moves onto examining her own life growing up in Harlem, the Black experience, and her life later as a writer in the 1970s.
+Invisibility Blues: From Pop to Theory, first published in 1990 and considered a landmark in the history of Black feminism, highlights the work of her mother, artist Faith Ringgold, and then moves on to examining Wallace's own life growing up in Harlem, the Black experience, and her life later as a writer in the 1970s.
 In addition, Wallace explores the continued underrespresentation of black voices in politics, media, and culture and further addresses the tensions between race, class, gender, and society while also highlighting figures such as Zora Neale Hurston, Toni Cade Bambara, Toni Morrison, and Alice Walker.
-This social commentary including a total of 24 essays written from 1972 to 1990, aims to highlight the experiences of Black women in American culture from a different viewpoint than white middle-class feminists.
+This social commentary, including a total of 24 essays written from 1972 to 1990, aims to highlight the experiences of Black women in American culture from a different viewpoint from that of white middle-class feminists.